Even though the discovery of the location of the Peralta mines is very significant, there is a much larger mystery:

 He had a good reason to turn back before he reached Cibola, and no one would have blamed him for returning after hearing of Estaban’s death.
 So why did he concoct the tale that the Zuni pueblo was as large as Mexico City?

-My theory is this: The Goldfield Arizona mining district was the source of the Aztec Gold.
+The author’s theory is this: The Goldfield Arizona mining district, including the Molly Marie Prospect, was the source of the Aztec Gold.
 As outlandish as it seems, these are my reasons and theories:

 - Hernando de Alarcon was in command of 3 ships that sailed up the Sea of Cortez and up the Colorado River as far as 100 miles to meet the Coronado expedition with supplies.
 It would seem that both the Coronado and Alarcon parties were intentionally misguided.

-- It is suggested that the the pits in and near Goldfield where gold was mined before 1520 were simply filled-in.
-Modern-day explorationists have not given these pit locations the time of day because the gold bearing outcrops have been removed (But, the alteration zones that surrounded them remain).
+- It is suggested that the the pits near Goldfield where gold was mined before 1520 were simply filled-in.
+Modern-day explorationists have not given these pit locations the time of day because the gold bearing outcrops have been removed.
+But, the alteration zones, and especially a black chlorite zone that surrounded each of the outcrops remains.

 - Several pit locations have been found seismically at the Molly Marie Prospect, and many more may be able to be located at nearby Goldfield.